 The Privacy Officer will respond to you in writing within 30 days of receiving your complaint, setting out what action we will take as a result of your complaint or alternatively providing an explanation to you if there has been no breach of the law.

-If your complaint is not satisfactorily resolved, you may approach an external dispute resolution service or apply to the Office of the Australian Information Commissioner (“OAIC”) to have the complaint heard and determined.
+If your complaint is not satisfactorily resolved, you may approach an external dispute resolution service or apply to the Office of the Australian Information Commissioner (“OAIC”) or New Zealand Privacy Commissioner (whichever is applicable), to have the complaint heard and determined.